wp-plugins/envato-marketplace-items/readme.txt

 === Plugin Name ===
 Contributors: valendesigns
 Donate link: http://valendesigns.com/wordpress/envato-marketplace-items/
-Tags: envato, api, gallery, themeforest, flashden Requires at least: 2.7
+Tags: envato, api, gallery, themeforest, flashden, envato Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 3.0
-Stable tag: 1.0.2
+Stable tag: 1.0.3

 Retrieves items from an Envato Marketplace and API set of your choice, then show the results as a sidebar thumbnail gallery.